docker/community/Organizers/Code of Conduct & Guidelines.md

 - Do not accept talks which slander or publish libel against Docker or other people and companies.
 - Be rigorous in assessing the content submitted by potential speakers.
 If you need help validating results and analyses, reach out for assistance.
 - If you experience difficulties with Docker products or programs, give us the opportunity to address your feedback in advance.
+- Make sure you're subscribed to the Docker Organizers mailing list to stay informated about the latest Docker News and community activities

 #Enforcing this Code of Conduct
 Docker reserves the right to remove any member from the Organizer program for violating this Code of Conduct.
 In the event of a violation, the Docker community team will review the situation and determine the consequences on a case by case basis.
 When an organizer is removed from the program, we retire the remaining benefits and his or her access to Docker Organizer resources.